icssc/ZotMeal/docs/Serverless Functions.md

 ## Cron Jobs

-Inside the `./apps/server` you will something like this
+Inside the `./apps/server` you will see something like this:

 ```
 📦apps/server